 So what usually happens is you accept the direct debit set up to get the account, let them take there pennies to confirm then cancel the direct debit set up once up and running.

-I also have a once confirmed account now unconfirmed as Lloyds trouble and card closed, there is £11.00 sat in paypal that ebay will not release.
+I also have a once confirmed account now unconfirmed as LLoyds trouble and card closed, there is £11.00 sat in paypal that ebay will not release.
 Even though that actuall money was paid to them inpostal orders.

 I know about the D/D guarantee, but what gives them the right to set up a direct debit and take money without my authority?